West Virginia lawmakers OK bills on income tax cut, child care tax credit

 CHARLESTON, W.Va. -- Bills aimed to reduce West Virginians’ income tax burden are headed to the desk of Gov. Jim Justice.

 One would reduce the state personal income tax by 2%.
 Another would provide a tax credit to help families pay for child care.
-The Republican governor is expected to sign both proposals.
+The Republican governor is expected to sign both proposals, after they passed final legislative hurdles Tuesday during a special legislative session called by Justice.

 Cuts to the state personal income tax have been a priority for Justice, who is nearing the end of his second term as governor and running for the U.S. Senate.
 He signed a 21.25% tax cut into effect last year, and the tax is scheduled to drop by another 4% in the new year, per a trigger in the 2023 law that allows for further tax cuts if the state meets higher-than-anticipated revenue collections.